-For US-China Collaborative projects, NSF will fund up to \$2,000,000 to support the activities of US researchers and NSF-China has agreed to provide up to ¥3,000,000 to Chinese participants.
+Applications with non-eligible China partners will not be considered for funding as US-China Collaborative Projects.
 The proposal budget submitted to NSF should include only the costs of US participants; the anticipated budget for Chinese participants should be submitted as a supplementary document.
+The deadline for NSFC submission is March 29, 2021.